Kwak-Jin/IAIA/Project/Robot Automation/RobotAutomation.md

 To collaborate with robot, it is important to achieve several tasks as below:

 - Intelligent decision-making using AI algorithms
-- Real-time feedback on human interaction using a sensor
+- Apply sensor technology to recognize and respond human interaction in real-time
-- ROS-based robot control
+- Design a ROS-based robot control system for the UR5e to perform physical tasks

 #### Goal